E.l.f. Beauty (ELF) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the cosmetics company had lost 1.8% over the past month.
-This has lagged the Consumer Staples sector's gain of 0.78% and was narrower than the S&P 500's loss of 4.4% in that time.
+Heading into today, shares of the cosmetics company had gained 3.35% over the past month, outpacing the Consumer Staples sector's gain of 1.13% and the S&P 500's loss of 4.77% in that time.

-Wall Street will be looking for positivity from e.l.f.
-Beauty as it approaches its next earnings report date.
-In that report, analysts expect e.l.f.
-Beauty to post earnings of $0.23 per share.
-This would mark a year-over-year decline of 4.17%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $121.06 million, up 23.38% from the year-ago period.
+Investors will be hoping for strength from e.l.f.
+Beauty as it approaches its next earnings release.
+The company is expected to report EPS of $0.23, down 4.17% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $121.06 million, up 23.38% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for e.l.f.
+Investors might also notice recent changes to analyst estimates for e.l.f.
 Beauty.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant. e.l.f.
-Beauty currently has a Zacks Rank of #1 (Strong Buy).
+Beauty is holding a Zacks Rank of #1 (Strong Buy) right now.

-Digging into valuation, e.l.f.
-Beauty currently has a Forward P/E ratio of 48.68.
-This valuation marks a premium compared to its industry's average Forward P/E of 29.02.
+In terms of valuation, e.l.f.
+Beauty is currently trading at a Forward P/E ratio of 49.58.
+This valuation marks a premium compared to its industry's average Forward P/E of 29.2.

-Also, we should mention that ELF has a PEG ratio of 1.82.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-ELF's industry had an average PEG ratio of 1.93 as of yesterday's close.
+It is also worth noting that ELF currently has a PEG ratio of 1.85.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Cosmetics was holding an average PEG ratio of 1.95 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report